-COVID-19 is surging through New Mexico as we enter the chilly fall and flue season.
+COVID-19 is surging through New Mexico as we continue through the flu season and enter into 2021.
 While City of Vision Eyecare has always taken the coronavirus pandemic very seriously, we have further ramped up our precautionary measures.
 Based on the most up-to-date clinical results, you will see the following in our office:

 High Efficiency Portable Air (HEPA) Filters